sondaydungso/S3_File_Transfering/README.md

 ## Update
 Update method to let user choose multiple file to do 1 action at a time.
 Handle uploading more robust way

+## Demo
+Here are some picture from the program: